Information scrambling and redistribution of quantum correlations through dynamical evolution in spin chains: Conclusions

 \section{Conclusions}

-We have studied the dynamics of quantum correlations in spin chains for various model Hamiltonians.
-In the section~\ref{section_3}, we start with a simple initial state, an entangled pair at the first two qubits and then let the system evolve unitarily.
-Bipartite quantum correlations have been calculated to show how the information coded in the first two sites as a form of quantum correlation spreads out to other location.
-We have seen that the spreading of quantum correlations takes place when the dynamics is restricted in a subspace of the total Hilbert space.
-In the cases of Heisenberg model, a transverse field XY model with a large field and kicked Harper model, where the number of down (up) spins is a conserved quantity, entanglement spreads consistently to other parts of the system.
-On the other hand, for smaller values of transverse field XY model and Ising model the propagation does not take place from the first two entangled sites but correlations generate in the system.
+We have studied the dynamics of spin chains for various model Hamiltonians and found some interesting generic interrelationships between bipartite quantum correlations and information scrambling.
+We start with a simple initial state, an entangled pair at the first two qubits, and then let the system evolve unitarily.
+The bipartite quantum correlations have been calculated to show how the information coded in the first two sites as a form of quantum correlation spreads out to other locations.
+We have shown that the spreading of quantum correlations takes place when the dynamics is restricted to a subspace of the full Hilbert space.
+In the cases of the Heisenberg model, the transverse field XY model with a very large transverse field and the kicked Harper model, where the number of down (up) spins is a conserved quantity, the entanglement spreads consistently to other parts of the system.
+On the other hand, for the XY model and the Ising model with a small and moderate transverse field $(\vert h\vert< 1)$, where the dynamics is spin non-conserving, the propagation or spreading do not take place from the first two entangled sites, although quantum correlations are generated in the system.